newatoms/beta/_private/customers/stby/posts-and-research/combined-resume/combined-resume-post.md

 We investigated the needs and user patterns of costumers and [copy](https://en.wikipedia.org/wiki/Copywriting) consultancy for among others: Philips, KLM, KPN, Aids Fonds, Grolsch, Rijkswaterstaat etc.

+We were usability directors and took the responsibility for the development and execution of consumer research and copy consultancy.

 We did an internship as a industrial design student at the Care & Health Applications research group at Philips.
 We were a User researcher in	CitiLab, a public laboratory that is a mix between a training center, a research center and an incubator for business and social initiatives with the believe that everyone can be creative and innovative as long as they have the required environment.
 We became a head of the Open Design Lab and Concept developer at the Waag Society.
 "The mission of Waag Society’s Open Design Lab is to empower people to make and understand products and processes, for more transparency".

 We were a Consultant at	ArboNed, a company focused on improving labour conditions of employees in Holland.
 Account manager in at the	KLM Health Services, where they focus on keeping private individuals and employees of organisations fit and healthy.
 We started our own company as Service designer and insights specialist called Mrs. Slocombe.